Not a nice subject, but let’s have a look at it.

 - Whatever view we hold, the picture is not crystal clear, and we would do well to hold our view with humility rather than unjustified certainty.

 - The traditional view (unending punishment) may initially seem strong, but it is based on surprisingly few unambiguous passages.
 It rests most strongly on a few verses in the highly symbolic book of Revelation.
 The sayings of Jesus, which seem at first sight to support this view, turn out not to.
 It appears to be unjust (do finite sins deserve infinite punishment?) and entails the conclusion that the majority of human beings will suffer forever while the elect few enjoy eternal life – and yet God is love!
 It is sometimes only sustained by appeals to not think we can know more than God, when in fact the question is knowing what God actually says.
+I think it is telling the Paul never speaks of hell.

 - Universalism is attractive (we should all desperately want everyone to be saved), but while it has some Biblical support, there seem to be more passages that teach contrary to it.
 The New Testament speaks with some ambiguity, but I feel it is fairer to the text to accept a weaker use of the word “all” than to weaken the widely taught idea of a judgment.